Counterfeit and Illegal Stamps

 Looking at the stamps closely, you may notice the number 46664 ("Four double-six six four") on them.
 This is Nelson Mandea's prisoner number from his earlier years.
 He has reclaimed this "name" by naming his AIDS campaign after it

 As with all of my fake stamp listings, should I ever find evidence to the contrary that these are real then I will immediately reconsider the matter.
-Until then, you are well advised to avoid these stamps like the plague.
+Until then, you are well advised to avoid these stamps.

 Dagestan